eigenfoundation/ELIPs/ELIPs/ELIP-001.md

 The high level flow is as follows:

 1. Operators can set their per-AVS reward fee (called a “split”) by calling `setOperatorAVSSplit()` on the `RewardsCoordinator`.
 This is between 0% or 100% of AVS rewards.
 It’s valid after a 7-day activation delay.
 If they don’t set it, it will remain at the default of 10%.
+An Operator may only have one pending split configuration at a time.
 2. AVSs calculate off-chain the appropriate rewards to be distributed to their registered operators:
    1. They first give an ERC20 approval to their AVSServiceManager for the sum of all operator rewards.
    2. They then call `createOperatorDirectedAVSRewardsSubmission()` on the `AVSServiceManager` which proxies the call to the `RewardsCoordinator`.
 This initiates the performance-based rewards allocations and deposits the sum of all operator rewards in the allocations to the `RewardsCoordinator`.